jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 It may be used through its identifier, but the host may not allow it to be exported.

-The function returns the `unsupported_feature` error code if key management facilities are not supported by the host, or `unsupported_algorithm` if a key cannot be created for the chosen algorithm.
+The function returns the `unsupported_feature` error code if key management facilities are not supported by the host, or `unsupported_algorithm` if a key pair cannot be created for the chosen algorithm.

+The function may also return `unsupported_algorithm` if the algorithm is not supported by the host.

 This is also an optional import, meaning that the function may not even exist.